ShamylZakariya/Platformer/NOTES.md

     - Then start adding enemies?

 BUGS:
+    - I can wallhold on a vertical spike, lol.
     - white single-pixel lines between sprites at some offsets, likely do to pixel snapping
         - could outset sprites a half pixel (what's apixel at different scales?)
         - could make each "layer" an indexed mesh